Northwestern Syria offensive (April–June 2015): Rebel capture of Jisr al-Shughur

 After the seizure of Jisr al-Shughur, rebels captured five villages in the Al-Ghaab Plain and seized the village of Eshtabraq near Jisr al-Shughur, while 27 people, including 20 rebels were killed by airstrikes on the captured city.

-The next day, Syrian troops reportedly recaptured the sugar plant and were fighting at the entrance to the city, with one report putting the clashes at around 5 kilometers south of Jisr al-Shughur.
-Military sources also reported the SAA recapturing a village in the Al-Ghaab Plain and opening a corridor from the sugar plant to the soldiers besieged at the hospital in Jisr al-Shughur.
+The next day, government sources claimed troops loyal to the government recaptured the sugar plant and were fighting at the entrance to the city, with one report putting the clashes at around 5 kilometers south of Jisr al-Shughur.
+Government sources also said the SAA recaptured a village in the Al-Ghaab Plain and opening a corridor from the sugar plant to the soldiers besieged at the hospital in Jisr al-Shughur.

 On 27 April, rebels captured the Qarmeed Brick Factory base after launching two suicide attacks.
 After hours of intense clashes, Syrian troops were forced to retreat after the main facility caught on fire.
 19 soldiers were killed, while the Syrian Army claimed to have killed 60–80 rebels.
 Pro-opposition activist Cédric Labrousse reported that more than 90 were killed on both sides, while the SOHR reported 10 rebel deaths at the base, including the two suicide bombers, and seven tanks, six cannons and a large quantity of ammunition being seized by the rebels.
 Three SAA tanks were reportedly destroyed as well.
 After the fall of the Brick Factory base, 14 airstrikes struck the area.

 Later, the SAA recaptured the village of Ghaniyah in the Al-Ghaab Plains, while three other villages were contested.
-During the day, al-Nusra Front used American-made TOW missiles against Hezbollah positions.
-The SAA also recaptured a village at Jisr al-Shughur, but lost it again two days later.
+According to pro-government sources, the SAA also recaptured a village at Jisr al-Shughur, but lost it again two days later.